christophergandrud/leg_violence_paper1/PaperNamed/jpr_r1/letter.md

     - I have attempted to fully conform the manuscript to JPR's style.
 I am happy to make additional changes as needed.

     - I have posted all of the data and replication files for this paper at https://github.com/christophergandrud/leg_violence_paper1.
-I added a note after the main text about this, though the URL is obscured in the submitted manuscript to enable blind review.
+An overview of the contents of this repository are specifically available at: https://github.com/christophergandrud/leg_violence_paper1/blob/master/README.md.
+I added a note after the main article text regarding this.
+The the URL is obscured in the revised manuscript to enable blind review.

 > I quite like Figure 2, however I would appreciate if you could change the color of the dots so they are distinguishable from one another when printed in grey scale.